Itchen Stoke and Ovington

 The Basics

-Time: 50 mins
+Time: 45 mins

-Refreshments: The Bush Inn, Ovington
+Refreshments: The Bush Inn, Ovington.

-This walk is the perfect length for little legs, and there will be no complaining, as the impeccably clear waters of the Itchen will provide them with plenty of river wildlife to observe, and at one point they can even get their toes in the water too.
+This walk near Alresford is the perfect length for little legs, and there will be no complaining, as the impeccably clear waters of the Itchen will provide them with plenty of river wildlife to observe, and at one point they can even get their toes in the water too.

 The Route